Using a telescope is not easy. There is a learning curve to it. Also, it can take a decent amount of time to get the hang of a telescope.

 10. Turn Your Cell Phone OFF

-It is always better to leave your cell phone in the home or turned OFF when you are going out for stargazing.
-Cell phones can disturb you in several ways such as-
+It is always better to leave your cell phone at home or turned OFF when you are going out for stargazing.
+Cell phones can disturb you in several ways, such as.

 - The light from the cell phone can cause light pollution.